lubeda/EsphoMaTrix/README.md

 ```

 ### Services

-All communication with homeassistant use the api.
+All communication with homeassistant use the homeasistant-api.
 The services are defined in the yaml.
 To define the services you need the id of the ehmtx-component e.g. ```id(rgb8x32)```.

-*Sample*
+*Sample *
 ```
 api:
   services: